All 10 John Legend Albums in Order of Release Date

 13. Coming Home

-“Once Again,” the second studio album by renowned American singer John Legend, was released on October 24, 2006, through GOOD Music, Sony Urban Music, and Columbia Records.
-Legend played a significant role in co-writing and co-producing most of the album, collaborating with industry heavyweights like Kanye West, will.i.am, and Raphael Saadiq.
-The album featured a series of hit singles, including “Save Room,” “Heaven,” and “P.D.A.
+“Once Again,” the second studio album of the popular American singer John Legend, came out on October 24, 2006, through GOOD Music, Sony Urban Music, and Columbia Records.
+For such a great album, most tracks have some big contributions from Legend as a co-writer and co-producer, who is also complemented by heavyweight producers Kanye West, will.i.am, and Raphael Saadiq.
+It included an unbroken string of hit singles such as “Save Room,” “Heaven,” and “P.D.A.
 (We Just Don’t Care).”
-“Once Again” achieved platinum certification from the RIAA, signifying over a million copies shipped.
-The album’s track “Heaven” secured a Grammy Award for Best Male R&B Vocal Performance, while “Save Room” earned a nomination for Best Male Pop Vocal Performance.
+“Once Again” was certified platinum by the RIAA, representing over a million copies shipped.
+The album’s track, “Heaven,” won a Grammy Award for Best Male R&B Vocal Performance, with “Save Room” being nominated for Best Male Pop Vocal Performance.

 3. Evolver (2008)